Grimgar of Fantasy and Ash: Light novel

 The light novels are written by Ao Jūmonji and illustrated by Eiri Shirai, and are published by Overlap.
 The first volume was published in 2013.
 Online English light novel publisher J-Novel Club announced their acquisition of the series on October 28, 2016, and Seven Seas Entertainment publishes a print version as part of their collaboration with J-Novel Club.
+Seven Seas Entertainment released Volume 14.5 in physical format on March 30, 2021, which included volumes 14+ and 14++.

-Volume list
+Volumes

 Manga

-A manga adaptation by Mutsumi Okubashi began serialization in Square Enix's magazine Gangan Joker on 22 April 2015.
+A manga adaptation by Mutsumi Okubashi was serialized in Square Enix's magazine Gangan Joker from 22 April 2015 to 22 June 2016 and collected in three volumes.
 North American publisher Yen Press announced their acquisition of the manga on 23 November 2016.

 Volumes

 Anime

 An anime television series was written and directed by Ryosuke Nakamura and produced by A-1 Pictures.
 Mieko Hosoi acted as character designer.
 Both the opening theme song, "Knew day", and the ending theme, "Harvest", were performed by (K)NoW_NAME.
 The series was broadcast on AT-X, Tokyo MX, Nippon BS Broadcasting, and the Asahi Broadcasting Corporation from 11 January 2016 to 28 March 2016.
 Funimation acquired the rights to simulcast the series with an English dub in North America.
 The anime is listed with 6 Blu-ray and DVD volumes containing 2 episodes each, having a total of 12 episodes.
 Anime Limited will release the series in the UK.

 A 10-minute original video animation numbered "episode 2.5" was bundled with the first Blu-ray and DVD volume of the anime, which was released on 16 March 2016.
 Toho streamed a promotional video for the OVA on 5 February 2016.